BuildAPKs/buildAPKs/var/conf/README.md

 	Usage: `_AT_ user/repo commit`

-Adding information to ONAMES, UNAMES and the corresponding ma.bash file will enhance this progect.
+Adding information to CNAMES, ONAMES, UNAMES and the corresponding ma.bash file will enhance this project.
 The file ~/buildAPKs/.gitmodules has information about the repository associated with any particular ma.bash file.
 For the curious, the `_AT_` function is located in `grep -r _AT_ ~/buildAPKs/scripts/` after the first APKs have been built and the corresponding submodules have been cloned.

-These files contain duplicate names: CNAMES, ENAMES, ONAMES and ZNAMES.
-See do.sum.bash for more info:  The following files are located in ~/buildAPKs/var/conf/:
+These files contain duplicate names: CNAMES, ENAMES, ONAMES, UNAMES and ZNAMES.
+File rm.dups.bash has more information.
+The following files are located in ~/buildAPKs/var/conf/ and their purpose is listed below:

 | File Name   | Purpose   |
 | ----------- | --------- |